sfu-bigdata/bd-glossary/Glossary.md

 A [data model](#data-model) that determines the logical structure or type of a [database](#database).
 The most popular database model is the relational model, implemented using a [table-based](#tabular-data) format. [^64] [#storage](#storage) [#lesson-11](#lesson-11)

+### Decentralization

+In the context of blockchain technology, refers to the distribution of data across multiple network nodes. [#EmergeTech](#EmergeTech)

+### Deep Learning

+An artificial intelligence (AI) technique that instructs computers to handle data in a manner that is similar to the way the human brain does. [#EmergeTech](#EmergeTech)

 ### Dendrogram

 A [diagram](#visualization) that represents a tree, for instance, to show the nested grouping of points resulting from hierarchical [clustering](#clustering). [^67] [#lesson-09](#lesson-09)